-We shot, edited and color graded “Worn Across America,” and we knew how we wanted viewers to feel.
+We shot, edited, and color-graded “Worn Across America,” We knew how we wanted viewers to feel.
 Color is essential in establishing mood, and I take a different approach than most filmmakers.

 The Importance Of Color Grading In Your Film

 I color grade before editing.
-It inspires me, and I often end up going in a different editing direction than initially planned.
+It inspires me, and I often go in a different editing direction than initially planned.
 Red Giant is my number one grading software, but whatever color grading tool you use, try adjusting the color first the next time you start posting on a project.

 How often are you using selective color correction?
 Isolating a color is helpful when grading with baked-in and crunchy DSLR footage.
-DSLR cameras have high saturated reds, and selectively color correcting makes them much easier to adjust.
+DSLR cameras have highly saturated reds, and selectively color correcting makes them much easier to adjust.

 We did this on an Australian government lifestyle video, “Love Pittwater – The Beach.”
 We used a Sony F55 and a Sony A7S to shoot and Colorista to grade, and the final cut came out beautifully.

 Shooting backstage in low lighting was challenging, making a lot of noise.
 There was also a time crunch, but Denoiser could clean it up enough for broadcast in no time.
 The difference a good noise remover can make in the footage is astounding.

 About Filthy Look Films

 Mick Jones is the founder and cinematographer of Filthy Look Films, an Australian-based production house emphasizing professional work, exceptional quality, and a great relationship with clientele.
-It produces television productions, web series, music videos, and commercial and corporate campaigns with a no-fear attitude every step.
+It produces television productions, web series, music videos, and commercial and corporate campaigns with a no-fear attitude at every step.
 It has worked on spots for BBC & 7 Network, The History Channel, and Wrangler Asia-Pacific, among many other notable names.
 For more info, check out Filthy Look Films.